UPS Announces Quarterly Divide - GuruFocus.com

 ATLANTA, Aug.
-03, 2022 (GLOBE NEWSWIRE) -- UPS (: UPS) today announced its regular quarterly dividend of $1.52 per share on all outstanding Class A and Class B shares.
+03, 2022 (GLOBE NEWSWIRE) -- UPS (NYSE: UPS) today announced its regular quarterly dividend of $1.52 per share on all outstanding Class A and Class B shares.

 The dividend is payable September 1, 2022 to shareowners of record on August 15, 2022.